zachlatta/meta/applications/google_rise_2016.md

 **Who else will be involved with this project?
 Include relevant experience and recruitment strategy for additional program staff and/or volunteers.**

-Volunteers, club leaders that are part of the community.
+Zach is currently the only full-time member of Hack Club.
+There are a number of community members that are very active that Zach works closely with.

+We plan to recruit staff through the networks of those involved in Hack Club.
+Volunteers are recruited through our existing club leader base.

-**Why is this project needed in this community?*
+**Why is this project needed in this community?**

 There is a dearth of organizations in high schools that support computer science education.
 Since Hack Club is the first-to-market for coding clubs, we have a